-We incurred net losses of approximately \$2.3 million, \$9.4 million, and \$5.3 million for the years ended December 31, 2005, 2004, and 2003, respectively.
-As of December 31, 2005, 2004 and 2003, our accumulated deficit was approximately \$46.5 million, \$44.2 million and \$34.8 million, respectively.
+We incurred net losses of approximately \$9.4 million, \$5.3 million and \$3.3 million for the years ended December 31, 2004, 2003 and 2002, respectively.
+As of December 31, 2004, 2003 and 2002, our accumulated deficit was approximately \$44.2 million, \$34.8 million and \$29.5 million, respectively.
 We expect to continue to incur significant operating expenditures.
 We will need to generate significant revenues to achieve and maintain profitability.

 We cannot guarantee that we will achieve sufficient revenues for profitability.
 Even if we do achieve profitability, we cannot guarantee that we can sustain or increase profitability on a quarterly or annual basis in the future.
-If revenues grow slower than we anticipate, or if operating expenses exceed our expectations or cannot be adjusted accordingly, then our business, results of operations, financial condition and cash flows will be materially and adversely affected.
+If revenues grow slower than we anticipate, or if operating expenses exceed our expectations or cannot be adjusted accordingly, then our business, results of operations and financial condition will be materially and adversely affected.
 Because our strategy might include acquisitions of other businesses, acquisition expenses and any cash used to make these acquisitions will reduce our available cash.